KnowledgeForge/keymaker/docs/content/0.1.0/docs/accessing-completions-chat-model/index.md

 ---
 # Accessing Completions and Working with Chat Models

-In this section, we will explore how to access completions and work with chat models in KeyMaker.
+In this section, we will explore how to access completions and work with chat models in Keymaker.

 ## Accessing Completions

-When you generate completions with KeyMaker, you can access them through the `completions` attribute of a `Prompt` object.
+When you generate completions with Keymaker, you can access them through the `completions` attribute of a `Prompt` object.
 Here's an example of how to access both named and unnamed completions:

 ```python
 from keymaker import Prompt